Help Others Restore Integrity 5 Big Questions About Christians and Porn

 Again, it’s easy for Christians to say, “Oh, I’ll just pray it away,” but it frequently takes a trained professional—in conjunction with prayer and peer accountability—to help us stare deeply into our wounds and find healing.

-As we’ve seen, pornography use is a problem even among regular churchgoing Christians—and yet The Porn Phenomenon reports that only 7% of churches have a program established to address it.
-The survey conducted by Crystal Renaud Day and Covenant Eyes of female porn users reports similar findings:
+As we’ve seen, pornography use is a problem even among regular churchgoing Christians.
+And yet it’s not often addressed by churches.
+The survey conducted by Crystal Renaud Day and Covenant Eyes of female porn users reported:

 • 41% of respondents reported that their pastors had at least addressed porn in a sermon